 Section 2: Election Procedure

-The position of the President will be elected every EVEN year and is to serve 2 years.
-The positions of Treasurer and Secretary will be elected every ODD year and is to serve 2 years.
+The position of the President and Secretary will be elected every EVEN year and is to serve 2 years.
+The positions of Treasurer and Vice-President will be elected every ODD year and is to serve 2 years.

 Section 3: Election Committee

 The Board of Directors shall appoint an Election Committee for the elections at the President, Secretary, and Treasurer.
 The Election Committee shall canvass the members for candidates willing to serve and their names shall be posted on a prominent bulletin board no later than two weeks prior to the Election in November.
 Nominations may be made from the floor preceding the election at the annual meeting.
 The voting shall be by written ballot, a majority constituting an election.
 Should a lack of majority prevail, a runoff election shall be held to reduce the number of nominees to two.

 Section 4: Proxy

 Active members who cannot attend an election may vote by proxy by assigning their vote to a member present at that election.
 The member must provide the name of the member they selected to hold their proxy to the Election Committee at least three days before the election via email or paper signed by the voter.
 The Election Committee shall make arrangements to count the votes of proxies in a clear and orderly manner.
 Please refer to the Guideline for Election to ensure its rules.

 The oath of office is as follows; “I do hereby pledge myself to abide by the Constitution and by-laws of the Rochester Recreation Club for the Deaf and to faithfully perform the duties of my office to the best of my knowledge and ability.”